 IUSPS offer a very competitive compensation plus benefits package for all

-In addition to competitive basic pay rates and regular salary increases, depending on the type of job held, most Liteblue employees may also receive overtime pay, night shift differential, and Sunday premium pay.
+In addition to competitive basic pay rates and regular salary increases, depending on the type of job held, most Liteblue employees may also receive overtime pay, night shift differential, plus Sunday premium pay.

 The Postal Service participates in the Federal Employees Health Benefits (FEHB) Program, which provides excellent coverage and flexibility with most of the cost paid by the Postal Service.
 There are many plans available, including Fee-For-Service, Health Maintenance Organizations (HMOs) and High Deductible & Consumer-Driven Health Plans.
 Employee premium contributions are not subject to most taxes, making health insurance even more affordable.